Family Meeting: Plot summary

 Back at the Barn, the Unis have a small celebration for Tina's one-year anniversary, which is soon interrupted by a robbery call on which officers need assistance.
-Over at ICE, Vic, still visibly angry and now all alone on the floor, places pictures of his children on his desk and one of the entire Strike Team, folded to only show himself and Lem.
+Over at ICE, Vic, still visibly angry and now all alone on the floor, places pictures of his children on his desk and one of the entire Strike Team, folded to only show himself and Lem, with no pictures of Ronnie and Shane in sight.
 He smiles when he looks at the picture of Lem.
 He hears sirens and looks outside the window, where he sees some patrol cars running by.
 He returns to his desk and sits quietly for a while looking increasingly emotional.
 Finally, the lights go out, he takes his gun out of a lock box, and smiles.
 He then puts on his jacket and leaves; his destination unknown.

 The episode ends with a montage of significant characters and events from the show.